AttractionsAttractions in FiveWalt Disney World (FL)

 Share This!

-After all that waiting, anticipation, hype, and build-up, what do you need to know about TRON?
+Since opening on April 4, 2023, TRON Lightcycle / Run has been one of the most popular attractions at Walt Disney World.
+Are you heading for the Magic Kingdom?
 Here are 5 things that top our list about the Lightcycle lifestyle.
-(Want to skip the deep dive?
-Head straight for the Nuts and Bolts section.)
+Want to skip the deep dive?
+Head straight for the Nuts and Bolts section.

 The first TRON movie was released by Disney in 1982.
 TRON starred Jeff Bridges as Kevin Flynn, a computer engineer and video game developer.
 He finds himself digitized into a virtual reality called “The Grid”, where he interacts with evil programs as he tries to return to the real world.
 He carries an Identity Disc, which contains “all that a program is, in the form of a detachable glowing disc normally worn on the upper back.”